 Weeks 8+ – Final Stage of Flowering, Flushing, and Harvest Time

-When exactly your crops will be ready to harvest depends on the type of strain you’re growing, not whether you use hydro or soil.
+So, now you know all that, but you’re still wondering when to harvest cannabis?
+Well, this will be ready to harvest depends on the type of strain you’re growing, not whether you use hydro or soil.
 There are some tell-tale signs that can help you discover when it’s time for harvest.

 First, for most weed strains, the pistils should change color, from white to orange, meaning that the production of new buds has come to an end.
 The trichomes will also change colors as the THC content increases, turning from clear to milky, and the aroma will be very pungent.

 You should know that once you start seeing these changes, you’ll have one week to harvest and collect the flowers before THC starts degrading into CBN.
 If you notice the trichomes turning amber color then this process has already started.

 One last step before harvesting is flushing your crops.
 Flushing means running clear water into your growing medium in order to force the plants to take up any unabsorbed nutrients.
 This is supposed to improve the aroma and flavor of the buds as excess nutrients will produce a more chemical and harsh flavor.
 The amount of water you need is three times the volume of the growing container.
 Just add the water and let the excess drain from the bottom.

 The flowering stage is the most important stage for the cannabis growing cycle, and it’s also the most important process for growers in achieving a successful harvest.
 During this stage, the plant goes through many phases in preparation for flowering and all the while developing its characteristic chemical profile.